-Based on intimate life stories, without fearing sexual ethics and gender norms, the lecture ‘Is there love in Berlin?’ proposes an existential reflection upon the strong dependence on love.
+Based on intimate life stories, the lecture ‘Is there love in Berlin?’ proposes an existential reflection upon the strong dependence on love.

 After collecting stories in the neighborhood of Neukölln, Rhodi invites the audience to a multimedia participatory lecture-performance about stories of love in Berlin.